List of Ace Attorney characters: Eddie Fender

 Eddie Fender (信楽 盾之, Shigaraki Tateyuki) is a defense attorney who owns Gregory's old firm, Edgeworth Law Offices.
 He was previously an assistant to Gregory Edgeworth, aiding him in the final case that ended up claiming his life.

 For a time, he grew to dislike Miles Edgeworth, believing his career as a prosecutor under Von Karma was an insult to his father's work.
 However, after reuniting and resolving several cases alongside the younger Edgeworth, including his father's last, he began to truly respect the prosecutor.

 Unlike other notable defense attorneys, Fender is willing to defend those he knows are guilty of committing crimes, often empathizing with them, and hoping to reduce their sentences.

 Bodhidharma Kanis

 Bodhidharma Kanis (鳳院坊 了賢, Hōinbō Ryōken) is a blind assassin who was prosecuted by Edgeworth before being sent to prison.
 He is never far from his dog, Helmut (黒, Kuro), who serves as both a guide dog and an accomplice in his assassinations.

-Even after being jailed, he was a thoroughly intimidating figure.
-He blackmailed the prison warden, Fifi Laguarde (美和 マリー, Miwa Marī), into giving him and his fellow prisoners a variety of outside goods, as well as an exceptionally large prison cell for himself.
-He is also acquainted with fellow assassin, Shelly de Killer.
+Even while imprisoned, he remained an intimidating figure.
+He blackmailed the prison warden, Fifi Laguarde (美和 マリー, Miwa Marī), into providing him and his fellow prisoners with various goods from outside the prison, as well as a large cell for himself.
+He also knows the fellow assassin.